Regret Bounds for Noise-Free Cascaded Kernelized Bandits: GPN-UCB Algorithm and Regret Bounds

 Since $\ff{i}\in\Fc(L)$, we have for any $\zbf,\zbf'$ that

 It follows that

 are also valid confidence bounds for $\ff{i}(\zbf)$. $\UCBBB{i}_t(\zbf)$ is the lower envelope of a collection of upper bounds for $\ff{i}(\zbf)$, which can be obtained by considering multiple values of $\zbf'$ in \eqref{eq:lip_ucb}.
-Then, since $g$ is a cascade of $\ff{i}$'s, for any input $\xbf$, we can recursively construct a confidence region of $\xx{i+1}$ based on the confidence region of $\xx{i}$, and the following upper confidence bound on $g(\xbf)$ is valid:
+Then, since $g$ is a cascade of $\ff{i}$'s, for any input $\xbf$, we can recursively construct a confidence region of $\xx{i+1}$ based on the confidence region of $\xx{i}$, and the following UCB for $g(\xbf)$ is valid:

 where $\del{i}_t(\xbf)$ denotes the confidence region of $\xx{i}$: